 Every time you post an update to LinkedIn (even if it’s an image), a bot immediately places the content into one of three categories:

 You want to be in the “clear” category.
-If your content gets placed in the “low-quality” category, you may still have hope.
-It could still move on to the next stages.
+If your content gets put in the “low-quality” category, you may still have hope.
+It could even move on to the next stages.

-The second part is actually the audience testing process.
-Once your post has been categorized by the robots, it is then sent to a selection of your audience to see how popular the content is.
-At first, it is shown to a smaller group of people.
+The second part is the audience testing process.
+Once the robots have categorized your post, they send it to your audience to see how popular the content is.
+At first, they show it to a smaller group of people.

-The initial engagement of your post will decide whether it is good enough to pass the LinkedIn algorithm’s spam filter.
+Your post’s initial engagement will decide whether it is good enough to pass the spam filter.
 Make sure that the users don’t hide your post from their newsfeed or flag it as spam.
 And to avoid this, you need to consider the following question before posting: